 - VIA bus service is available between both campuses, with purchase of a bus pass or pay as you go.

 - Student services include: admissions, counseling, enrollment services and financial aid, fiscal services, career services, registrar, veterans certification, student health, student activities and campus recreation.

 - Variety of resources including a 19,000-square-foot library, instructional theater, health and counseling center, bookstore, fitness center and food service facility.

 - Available on-campus parking for more than 2,200 vehicles, including more than 300 garage spaces.

-- The College of Architecture and College of Public Policy are housed at the Downtown Campus.
+- The College of Architecture and The College of Public Policy are housed at the Downtown Campus.
 The Department of Counseling and the Department of Educational Psychology are also located here.

-- The Downtown Campus offers all courses required to complete the following undergraduate programs: accounting, architecture, biology, communication, construction science and management, criminal justice, English, general business, history, interdisciplinary studies, interior design, management, marketing, mathematics, Mexican American studies, political science, psychology, public administration (beginning in fall 2011) and sociology.
+- The Downtown Campus offers coursework leading to the completion of the following undergraduate programs: accounting, architecture, biology, communication, construction science and management, criminal justice, English, general business, history, interdisciplinary studies, interior design, management, marketing, mathematics, Mexican American studies, political science, psychology, public administration and sociology.

-- All courses required to complete graduate degree programs in architecture, business administration, education, justice policy, public administration and social work are taught at the Downtown Campus.
+- All courses required to complete graduate degree programs in architecture, education, justice policy, public administration and social work are taught at the Downtown Campus.